 As part of the Cambridge ICT Starters Syllabus, students learn Website Design for a Purpose.
 Students are thus required to understand the basics of HTML coding.
 The aim is that the learners begin to understand some of the differences between webpages and other documents and start to think about how to present content in a suitable way.

 - Every HTML code must be enclosed between basic HTML tags.
 It begins with <html> and ends with the </html> tag.

-- The head tag <head> comes next which contains all the header information of the web page or document like the title of the page and other miscellaneous information.
-These informations are enclosed within head tag which opens withand ends with.
-The contents will of this tag will be explained in the later sections of course.: Next step is the most important of all the tags we have learned so far.
+- The head tag <head> comes next which contains all the header information of the web page or documents like the title of the page and other miscellaneous information.
+This information is enclosed within the head tag which opens with and ends with.
+The contents will of this tag will be explained in the later sections of course.: The next step is the most important of all the tags we have learned so far.